ygeunkim/somanomaly/README.md

     1. For each cluster, compute centroid.
     2. Compute distance between centroid and every online matrix.
     3. Assign each online observation matrix to the group with smaller distance.

+#### Divisive hierarchical clustering

+Perform divisive hierarchical clustering for codebook matrices and online data-set.
+Treat codebook matrices as one group at the beginning, and use average linkage.